 Where else might this come in handy?
 When you want to clean up text coming from an email with a bunch of back and forth replies, like so:

 All you have to do is select the text, copy it, and then (in a new email) Paste and Match Style.
 It will look like this:

 Paste and Match Style has been around a long time but you might not have known about it.
 Now you do!
 Give Paste and Match Style a try and see how you like it.
 I’m betting you will use it all the time.

-BONUS: the keyboard shortcut for Paste and Match Style is Command-Shift-Option-V (a little bit harder than Paste’s Command-V).
+BONUS: the keyboard shortcut for Paste and Match Style is Command-Shift-Option-V (like Paste’s Command-V, with two more keys).
 Try it a few times and it will be second nature.